Naitreey/notes-and-knowledge/cs/html-css/language.rst

 - flex-basis. the default size of an element before the remaining space is distributed.

+  specified values:

+  * auto. default size is determined by the element's width and height property.

 - flex. shorthand for flex-grow, flex-shrink and flex-basis.